Lucas-C-Teixeira/Tax_Calculator/README.md

 ### Presumed Profit (Lucro Presumido)

+In the Presumed Profit regime, the government assumes that a fixed percentage of the company's revenue represents profit.

+Instead of analyzing actual expenses, the system calculates a presumed profit:

+Presumed Profit = Revenue × Presumed Margin

-The government assumes a predefined profit margin and calculates taxes based on that presumed profit instead of actual profit.
+The IRPJ is then calculated based on this presumed profit value.

+This regime simplifies tax calculations because companies do not need to demonstrate their actual profitability for tax purposes.

 ---